Krmanj980/my-first-project/README.md

-# my-first-project
+## Hello World
-This is my first project on GitHub
+This is my first GitHub project.
+I'm learning step by step.